AdaCore/gnatstudio/docs/users_guide/navigation.rst

 Contextual Menus for Source Navigation
 ======================================

 This contextual menu is available from any source editor.
-If you right click on an entity or selected text, the contextual menu applies to the selection or entity.
-Mostof these options requires support for cross-references.
+If you right-click on an entity or selected text, the contextual menu applies to the selection or entity.
+Most of these menus requires support for cross-references.

 :menuselection:`Goto declaration of *entity*`

   Go to the declaration (spec) of *entity*.

 .. index:: plug-ins; methods.py

 :menuselection:`Goto declarations of *entity*`

-  This option appears when clicking on a subprogram call that is a dispatching call.
-In such a case, GPS can't know what subprogram will actually be called at run time, so it gives you a list of all entities in the tagged type hierarchy and lets you choose which of the declarations you want to jump to.
+  This entry appears when clicking on a dispatching subprogram call.
+In that case, GPS can't know what subprogram will actually be called at run time, so it gives you a list of all entities in the tagged type hierarchy and lets you choose which of the declarations you want to jump to.
 See also the :file:`methods.py` plug-in (enabled by default) which, given an object, lists all its primitive operations in a contextual menu so you can easily jump to them.
 See also the contextual menu :menuselection:`References --> Find References To...` which allows you to find all calls to a subprogram or one of its overriding subprograms.

-:menuselection:`Goto full declaration of *entity*` This option appears for a private or limited private types.
+:menuselection:`Goto full declaration of *entity*`

+  This entry appears for a private or limited private types.
 Go to the full declaration (spec) of *entity*.

 :menuselection:`Goto type declaration of *entity*`

   Go to the type declaration of *entity*.

-:menuselection:`Display type hierarchy for *entity*` This contextual menu appears for derived or access types.
-Output the :index:`type hierarchy` for *entity* into the location view.
+:menuselection:`Display type hierarchy for *entity*`

+  This entry appears for derived or access types.
+Put the :index:`type hierarchy` for *entity* into the :guilabel:`Location` view.

 :menuselection:`Goto body of *entity*`

   Go to the body (implementation of *entity*.)
-If *entity* is the declaration of an Ada subprogram imported from C it goes to the the location where the C function is defined.
+If *entity* is the declaration of an Ada subprogram imported from C, go to the the location where the C function is defined.

 :menuselection:`Goto bodies of *entity*`

-  This is similar to :menuselection:`Goto declarations of`, but applies to the bodies of entities.
+  Similar to :menuselection:`Goto declarations of`, but applies to the bodies of entities.

 :menuselection:`Goto file spec/body`

   Open the corresponding spec file if the current edited file is a body file, or the body file otherwise.
-This option is only available for the Ada language.
+This entry is only available for the Ada language.

 :menuselection:`*Entity* calls`

   Display a list of all subprograms called by *entity* in a tree view.
 This is generally more convenient than using the corresponding :menuselection:`Browsers/` submenu if you expect many references.
-  :ref:`The_Callgraph_View`.
+  See :ref:`The_Callgraph_View`.

 :menuselection:`*Entity* is called by`

   Display a list of all subprograms calling *entity* in a tree view.
 This is generally more convenient than using the correponding :menuselection:`Browsers/` submenu if you expect many references.
-  :ref:`The_Callgraph_View`.
+See :ref:`The_Callgraph_View`.

 :menuselection:`References --> Find all references`

     :ref:`Find all references <Find_All_References>` to *entity* in all the files in the project.

 :menuselection:`References --> Find all references...`

-    Similar to the option above except that you can select more precisely what kind of reference should be displayed.
+    Similar to the entry above except you can select more precisely what kind of reference should be displayed.
 You can also specify the scope of the search and whether the context (or caller) at each reference should be displayed.